|(a) Mobile food unit provisions.

 (b) Central preparation facility.

-Food Units shall operate from a central preparation facility or other
+MFU shall operate from a central preparation facility or other fixed

-fixed food establishment and shall report to such location daily for
+food establishment and shall report to such location daily for supplies,

 (2) Construction.
 The central preparation facility

-or other fixed food service establishment, used as a base of operation
+or other fixed food establishment, used as a base of operation for

-for Mobile Food Units, shall be constructed and operated in compliance
+an MFU, shall be constructed and operated in compliance with the requirements

-(A) A Mobile Food Unit servicing area shall include
+(A) An MFU servicing area shall include at least overhead

-at least overhead protection for any supplying, cleaning, or servicing
+protection for any supplying, cleaning, or servicing operation.
+Those

-operation.
-Those areas used only for the loading of water and/or the
+areas used only for the loading of water or the discharge of sewage

-discharge of sewage and other liquid waste, through the use of a closed
+and other liquid waste, through the use of a closed system of hoses,

 (B) Within the servicing area, the location provided